Cybermaxi7/anime-showcase/README.md

 ## Anime Showcase with Search and Individual Anime Details

 This Next.js application showcases a collection of anime with search functionality and detailed pages for each anime.
-It leverages server actions for data fetching and Framer Motion for smooth animations.
+It leverages server actions for data fetching and Framer Motion for smooth animations and Endless Scrolling functionality.

 **Features:**